rodekruis/espocrm-template-feedback-management/guides/qfa.md

 - Planned enhancements for UI and UX
 - Better error handling and user notifications.
 - Improve classification accuracy and insight usefulness.
+- Add a section on the risks of using AI for analysis (bias amplification, misrepresentation, hallucination, loss of outliers, context & nuance, difficulty handling ambiguity & contradiction, etc.)